AESEMI Commissions

 5. Initiatives and developments in the Far Backend process.

-These groups will have a dual task: to understand technological advances and assess their deployment in our country, proposing use cases or assessing the actual maturity of developments; and to assess the needs of companies and research centres that drive these advances to help define specific R&D incentives.
+The innovation area aims to form working groups focused on technological advances in the sector.
+These groups will have a dual task: to understand the technological advances and evaluate their deployment in our country, proposing use cases or evaluating the real maturity of the developments; and to evaluate the needs of companies and research centres that favour these advances in order to help define specific R&D incentives.

 Processor Architectures Working Group